 Missionaries Should Strive to Pay Their Own Way

-Equalized Contribution and the Ward Missionary Fund
+Equalized Contribution and Paying to the Ward Missionary Fund

 While missionaries should avoid relying on people outside of their family for financial support, there are times when it may become necessary to ask others to help pay for your mission.
 If necessary, the stake president or bishop, in consultation with the family, may ask members in the stake or ward to contribute to a missionary’s support by donating to the ward missionary fund.
 This should only be done after all family sources of financial support have be exhausted.